-As part of a corporate governance reform, in 2015 MHI transitioned to a company with an Audit and Supervisory Committee, with outside directors numbering five, including three who are Audit and Supervisory Committee members.
-In 2016, we established the Nomination and Remuneration Meeting and reduced the number of directors from 14 to 11 (maintaining the number of outside directors at five).
+As part of a corporate governance reform, in 2015 MHI transitioned to a Company with an Audit and Supervisory Committee, with outside directors numbering five, including three who are Audit and Supervisory Committee members.
+In 2016, we established the Nomination and Remuneration Meetings and reduced the number of directors from 14 to 11 (maintaining the number of outside directors at five).
 Through this reform, we aim to accelerate decision-making and strengthen the supervisory function.

 Number of Outside Directors